Godinhoweverson/cook-with-me/README.md

 Cook with Me boasts an intuitive navigation system, ensuring that users can seamlessly explore recipes and features.
 The navigation bar, prominently positioned at the top, provides easy access to essential sections such as Home, Recipes, and User Authentication.
 Users can effortlessly find what they're looking for, making the overall experience smooth and enjoyable.

 ### User Authentication
 The website offers a personalized experience through user authentication.
-By creating an account, users unlock additional features such as liking recipes, leaving comments, and saving favorite recipes.
+By creating an account, users unlock additional features such as liking recipes, leaving comments.
 The authentication process is straightforward, encouraging users to become an integral part of the Cook with Me community.

 ### Responsive Design
 Cook with Me is designed to be responsive, ensuring a consistent and visually appealing experience across various devices.
 Whether you're accessing the platform from a desktop, tablet, or smartphone, the layout adapts seamlessly to provide an optimal viewing and interaction experience.